 We like Palm Coast for investors because, relative to some of the other cities on this list, the average listing price and average price per square foot are low.
 For example, when comparing Palm Coast to one of our other Florida picks, Cape Coral, the average list price is almost $100,000 lower, but the average rent is only around $400 lower.

-Pro Tip: If you’re looking to rent our multiple properties to retirees, keeping your finances in order is essential.
-Baselane’s analytics tool for landlords can help you manage your units and grow your portfolio.
+Pro Tip: If you’re looking to rent out multiple properties to retirees, keeping your finances in order is essential.
+Baselane’s accounting for landlords can help you manage your units and grow your portfolio.

 2. St. George, UT